EDITD/.github/.github/ISSUE_TEMPLATE/fe-feature-request.md

 ---
 name: FE Feature Request
-about: Create an issue to describe a single new feature in Mercury
+about: Create an issue to describe a single new feature
 title: ""
 labels: ''
 assignees: ''